 Virtual – Social Impact and Public Health

 UC Davis Virtual Summer Internships take place in an online setting and are an opportunity to sharpen your remote work skills and internet literacy, an increasingly relevant skill.
-You will be working virtually with an international organization.
+You will be working virtually with an international company or organization.
 You will report to a supervisor abroad as you participate in project-based work.

 - Personal laptop or computer